Photo by Gerald Schömbs on Unsplash

 14000184098816 bytes (14 TB, 13 TiB) copied, 75787.4 s, 185 MB/s

-• Setup the RAID device to use LUKS for encryption.
+because I do not ever want to accidentally run this again. - Setup the RAID device to use LUKS for encryption.
 First, I create the passphrase to be used in my password manager.
 Secondly, I copy+paste the passphrase from the password manager and for the confirmation I type it manually.
 This ensures that in the future what I see in the password manager is what was actually used!

 # First, I create the passphrase to be used in my password manager